Alexandre Pantoja vs Joshua Van

 🎯 Overall Rating

 Simple average of Technical Score and Cardio Score.
-Provides a holistic view of fighter capabilities combining skill level with physical conditioning and fight performance.
+Provides a holistic view combining skill level with physical conditioning and fight performance.

 Striking Composite